Uninett/Argus/docs/user-manual.rst

 1. Scroll down to the bottom of the *Incidents* table.
    In the right corner, there is a set of table navigation buttons.

-2. Click on the button with a *single right arrow icon* if you want to go to the next table page.
+2. Click on the button with the *single right arrow icon* if you want to go to the next table page.

 3. Click on the button with the *single left arrow icon* if you want to go to the previous table page.